sunilsingh2019/Finsure-Blog-Platform/README.md

 # Blog Platform API

 A RESTful API for a blogging platform built with Django REST Framework.
-This API allows users to create, read, update, and delete blog posts and comments.
+This API allows users to create, read, update, and delete blog posts and comments, with additional features like categories, search, and like/dislike functionality.

 ## Features